kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

     heuristics, guaranteeing an optimal placement is out of scope.
 - Support differing group-level priorities across a single hierarchy tree.
 - Separate queueing priority from preemption priority.
+- Optimize scheduling for cases where `minCount` / `minGroupCount` is below the actual count of pods / child groups, respectively.
+  - The proposal focuses on the most common use cases where these values equal the actual counts of pods and child groups, while leaving the door open for optimizing other cases in the future.

 ## Proposal